 The range of values is from 0 degrees to 360 degrees, with 0 reserved for the source cells.
 Due east (right) is 90, and the values increase clockwise (180 is south, 270 is west, and 360 is north).

-The field to be used to obtain values for the destination locations.
+The field that will be used to obtain values for the destination locations.